-In this work, we propose a progressive binarization with semi-structured pruning (PBS$^2$P) method for LLM compression.
-We propose SPBO, a stepwise semi-structured pruning with binarization optimization, which prunes a subset of elements at each step while simultaneously optimizing the binarized parameters.
-SPBO effectively reduces total errors from pruning and binarization.
-Additionally, we propose the coarse-to-fine search (CFS) method to improve pruning element selection, further enhancing compression efficiency.
-Extensive experiments show that PBS$^2$P outperforms SOTA binary PTQ methods, achieving superior accuracy across various LLM families and metrics.
-Our work offers an effective solution for deploying LLMs on resource-constrained devices while maintaining strong performance and introduces a new perspective to combining compression techniques for extreme LLM compression.
+In this work, we propose Progressive Binarization with Semi-Structured Pruning (PBS$^2$P) for LLM compression.
+Central to our approach is SPBO, a stepwise semi-structured pruning strategy with binarization optimization, which prunes a subset of elements at each step while jointly optimizing the binarized parameters.
+SPBO effectively mitigates the combined error from pruning and binarization.
+Additionally, we introduce a Coarse-to-Fine Search (CFS) strategy to enhance pruning element selection, further improving compression efficiency.
+Extensive experiments demonstrate that PBS$^2$P outperforms SOTA binary PTQ methods, delivering superior accuracy across various LLM families and evaluation metrics.
+Our method enables efficient LLM deployment on resource-limited devices while preserving performance and unifying compression strategies for extreme model reduction.